michaelbrusegard/tabline.wez/README.md

 ```

 > [!NOTE]
-> Functions receive the `Window` object or `TabInformation` object as the first argument depending on the component group.
-The second argument is always an opts table with the provided options
+> Functions receive the `Window` object or `TabInformation` object as the first argument depending on the component group

 ##### Text string as tabline component